skounis/architecture-and-reference-framework/docs/arf.md

     services.

--   Use cases where there is, according to the GDPR or other legislation, no legal need to ask for the User\'s approval because another legal basis exists for requesting the attributes.
+-   Use cases where there is, according to the GDPR or other legislation, no legal need to ask for the User's approval because another legal basis exists for requesting the attributes.

 A prerequisite for requesting User approval is that the Wallet Instance